Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Methodology

 A complete theorem statement can be found in Theorem~\ref{thm:cross-fit-mean}.
 In Appendix~\ref{appendix:m_estimation}, we present a generalization to M-estimators (Theorems~\ref{thm:no-split-general} and \ref{thm:cross-fit-general}) and a corresponding proof --- the above follows as a special case.
 We also provide examples of other target parameters, including rating variance and quantiles in Remark~\ref{rmk:m-estimators} of the same appendix, which may be of independent interest.\looseness=-1

-The validity of Theorem~\ref{thm:main} relies on several key assumptions, formally outlined in Appendix \ref{app:theory}.
+Theorem~\ref{thm:main} relies on several key assumptions, formally outlined in Appendix \ref{app:theory}.
 Of these, the most important is \textit{double robustness}, which requires the \textit{product} of nuisance estimation errors to decay at parametric (i.e.\ $\sqrt{\nt}$) rates.
 Formally, this assumption can be expressed via the condition that

 on each fold.
 See Appendix~\ref{app:theory} for definition of $L^2$ norms and a formal definition of $o_\P$ notation (here, $o_\P(\nt^{-\beta})$ denotes convergence in probability at $\nt^{-\beta}$ rates).
 Notably, this condition allows each individual nuisance estimate to converge at non-parametric rates, thus permitting coverage even when estimates of either $\alpha_0$ or $\mu_0$ are of lower quality.
 For instance, one could have